 For more information on foods that cause weight gain and insulin resistance, I recommend reading The Obesity Code by Dr Jason Fung.
 Both of these books are life changing for anyone wanting to understand the real reason as to why sugar and food sensitivities are the reason as to why you can't lose weight.

 Losing weight is not as simple as counting calories.
-Ditching the sugar and common food sensitivities including, dairy, soy and gluten is a must for anyone wanting to lose weight without counting calories.
+Ditching the refined sugar and common food sensitivities including, dairy, soy and gluten is a must for anyone wanting to lose weight without counting calories.
 If you are ready to lose weight for good sign up for me free weight loss challenge cheat sheet here.